iridakos/iridakos.github.io/_posts/2019-04-07-dockerizing-a-rails-application.markdown

 We are going to use the [Docker Community Edition](https://docs.docker.com/install/).
 Follow the installation instructions matching your system.

-I'm on Ubuntu 18.04 LTS so following the [instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/), I had to do the following:
+I'm on Ubuntu 18.04 LTS so following the [instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/), I had to:

 * Uninstall previous versions with: